Cosack Copper Diabolo Desk Lamp

 Manufacturer: Gebrüder Cosack, Neheim-Hüsten, Germany.

 Other versions: This Cosack copper diabolo desk lamp was also made in a smaller version with an E14 socket.
 Also made with an aluminium (sometimes perforated on the top) lampshade and made in several colours.
 Also produced with a curved rod instead of a goose-neck.
-Often said that this diabolo lampshade is a design by Louis Kalff (Philips), but that’s not thru, of course.
+Often said that this diabolo lampshade is a design by Louis Kalff (Philips), but that’s not true, of course.

 The Gebrüder Cosack (Gecos) company was founded in 1848 as a metal processing plant in Neheim-Hüsten, Germany by Egon, Friedrich and Theodor Cosack.
 In the beginning they made liturgical items and crosses made of brass and they also produced kerosene lamps.
 Later the company came to the production of electric lamps.
 Cosack is the oldest lamp factory in Neheim.